Japan Travel Tips

-Admin Note: These tips are my opinion, based on more than 30 trips back to Japan since mission days.
-Suggestions are always welcome using a 'Contact Us' entry.
-If you click on a link that is outdated, please let us know.
+Admin Note: These tips are my opinion, based on dozens of trips back to Japan since mission days.
+Suggestions are always welcome.
+If you click on a link that is outdated or have suggestions, please let me know using the 'Contact Us' link at left.

 Click links below for your item of interest or just scroll down: